citp/privacy-policy-historical/h/he/hel/hellporno.com.md

-> *The following text is extracted and transformed from the hellporno.com privacy policy that was archived on 2012-12-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121230061801id_/http%3A//www.hellporno.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hellporno.com privacy policy that was archived on 2013-01-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130115010255id_/http%3A//www.hellporno.com/privacy) for the most accurate reproduction.*

 # Privacy policy

-Effective date: 29 December, 2012.
+Effective date: 14 January, 2013.
 Last modified: 16 December, 2011.

 #### I. General